sr33kant/10k_embeddings/README.md

 # 10k_embeddings

 Most of the code for getting data from sec has been forked from sec edgar repository .
-I made a couple of modifications to download multiple files parallely and BeautifuSoup to clean HTML tags from files. merged files into a single text and pre processed data to remove numbers , punctuations and any non alpha numeric characters
+I made a couple of modifications to download multiple files parallely and BeautifuSoup to clean HTML tags from files.
+Merged files downloaded  into a single text and pre processed data to remove numbers , punctuations and any non alpha numeric characters.
+Used Gensim library to create bi-grams .
+Could extend that corpus to include tri-grams.
+Used Keras with tensorflow backend to create word vector with demensions 200 , window size 5 and a threshold for words to appear in the corpus is also 5.